-COURSE POLICIES AND PROCEDURES: PARTICIPATION:
+COURS POLICIES AND PROCEDURES:

-Your success in this class depends on your willingness to put effort into your work.
-You are expected to participate in all large and small group activities, exercises and discussions.
+PARTICIPATION: Your success in this class depends on your willingness to put effort into your work.
+You are expected to follow along with the course and its weekly updates, participate in online discussion boards, and demonstrate professionalism.
 Participation will help you understand the subject matter and will be considered when determining your final grade.

 Participation is 10% of your final grade.
-Coming to class is NOT participation.